syncthing/docs/users/foldermaster.rst

 .. _folder-master:

-Folder Master Configuration
+Send Only Folder Configuration
 ===========================

-A folder can be set in "master mode" among the folder settings.
+A folder can be set in "send-only mode" among the folder settings.

 .. image:: foldermaster.png